AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 2. or you can simply use new **anychart.min.js** and [set old them for your charts](#old_theme) (this is the recommended way to solve this problem).

-*Note:* AnyChart recommends you to use new AnyChart theme, version 6 style will not be developed further and supported for the new chart types.
+*Note*: AnyChart recommends you to use new AnyChart theme, version 6 style will not be developed further and supported for the new chart types.